 3D Printing VS 4D Printing:

 3D Printing technology is the process of creating a 3D physical object by printing layer by layer in the CAD model.
-Polycarbonate, Nylon, Carbon, Nanomaterial, or ABS are used to create 3D Objects with the 3D Printing.
+Polycarbonate, Nylon, Carbon, Nanomaterial, or ABS are key materials to create 3D Objects with 3D Printing.

 It is the process of creating a 3D object which can change their shape over time with the help of external agents such as heat, light, or electricity.
 4D printing technology is a combination of 3D Printing, Special material & customized design.

 |Dynamic Shape||– Not changes||– Color, shape, function, etc changes.|